BIBSYSDEV/nva-data-report-api/README.md

    _Edit_ -> _Off_
 3. Press `ResetDatabaseButton` (Trigger `DatabaseResetHandler`).
 This might take around a minute to complete.
 4. Verify that database is empty.
+You can use SageMaker notebook to query the database*.
 Example sparql queries:
    ```
    SELECT (COUNT(DISTINCT ?g) as ?gCount) WHERE {GRAPH ?g {?s ?p ?o}}
    ```